-The process of CRAR is longer than that of distress, but Section 72 allows a commercial landlord to use Schedule 12 (taking control of goods) of the Tribunals, Courts and Enforcement Act 2007 to recover rent payable under the lease from the tenant, without needing to go to court
+Section 72 of the Tribunals, Courts and Enforcement Act 2007 allows a commercial landlord to use Schedule 12 (taking control of goods) to recover rent payable under the lease from the tenant, without needing to go to court.

 How and when CRAR may be used